Saru03/Bayesian-Assessment/README.md

 # Bayesian-Assessment
-Installation:
+## Installation:
 Install Ollama https://ollama.com/download
-Setup:
+## Setup:
-After setting up Ollama, pull the model by using the command - ollama pull qwen2:0.5b
+After setting up Ollama, pull the model in command prompt by using the command - ollama pull qwen2:0.5b
-Run:
+## Run:
 Run the summarize.py on files and text.